To live vigorously and luxuriantly, to flourish

 Zinc plays a crucial role in growth and cell division where it is required for fetus development.
 Zinc is essential to DNA synthesis, insulin activity, function of the ovaries and testes, and in liver function.
 As a component of many enzymes, zinc is involved in the metabolism of proteins, carbohydrates, lipids and energy.

-Zinc is an essential mineral required by the body for maintaining a sense of smell.
+Zinc is required by the body for maintaining a sense of smell.
 It is necessary for a healthy immune system, and is also of use in fighting skin problems such as acne, boils and sore throats.
 Zinc is essential to the growth and maintenance of muscles, hair, nails and skin.
 Zinc also helps the cells in your body communicate by functioning as a neurotransmitter.

 Symptoms of zinc deficiency can include hair loss, diarrhea, fatigue, delayed wound healing, and decreased growth rate and mental development in infants.
 A deficiency may also result in an under-performing immune system, open to infections and allergies.
 Other symptoms include night blindness, loss of smell, falling hair, white spots under finger nails, skin problems and sleep disturbances.